top of page

 Let's be honest.
 While customers are delighted to reduce their carbon footprint by replacing fossil fuel power with clean energy, they generally install solar panels to reduce something else: their power bills.

 So when your prospects consider a solar power system, they're pretty focused on its potential to lower costs and increase their nest egg.
-Which means that they have one question above all: How much will solar panels save me?
+Which means that they have one question above all: How much solar panels save?

-Since solar energy savings can vary among customers, each deserves a clear, accurate, thorough financial estimate.
-Here, we'll look through national and state averages before detailing which factors will affect your customers' individual solar panel savings.
+Since how much solar panels can save varies among customers, each deserves a clear, accurate, thorough financial estimate.
+Here, we'll look through national and state averages before detailing which factors will affect your customers' individual solar energy savings.

 How To Estimate Solar Energy Savings